Sunday, October 13, 2024

 DIY: GIFT WRAP USING MAGAZINE PAGES

-Since my magazine collection was not enough and I used his instead because my hubby's mags are better than mine.
-They are precious to him, but he gave them to me anyway, it's Christmas!
-I like the texture of Pulp Magazine; some of its pages have cool designs, which is excellent for gift wrapping.
-My problem was, most of my godchildren were girls, and the magazine is designed for "boys"; however, we still used it.
+Since my magazine collection wasn’t enough, I used my hubby's instead because his mags are better than mine.
+They’re precious to him, but he gave them to me anyway—it’s Christmas!
+I love the texture of Pulp Magazine; some of its pages have cool designs, which are excellent for gift wrapping.
+The only problem was that most of my godchildren are girls, and the magazine is designed for "boys."
+However, we still used it!

-Here are just some of the gifts for them.
-I love to give something useful.
-When it comes to the little ones, I usually provide educational stuff.
+Here are just a few of the gifts I got for them.
+I love giving something useful.
+When it comes to the little ones, I usually give educational items.

-And here was the result of my experiment.
-Well, I am proud of it.
+And here’s the result of my experiment.
+I’m proud of it!
 How about you?
-Share your Christmas DIY ideas.
-It's not yet too late.
+Share your Christmas DIY ideas—it’s not too late!

 Friday, December 13, 2013